Riding on the Great Taste Trail

 The Great Taste Trail consists of two main sections.
 The Great Taste Trail Rail Route is an inland trail and passes through the densest area of wineries accessible from the trail.
 The Great Taste Trail Coastal Route travels through stunning rural and coastal landscapes.

-The section of the Rail Route from Wakefield, through the Spooners Tunnel and on to Kohatu is partially complete.
-The final pieces are expected to be complete around March 2019 and there is more information here.
+The section of the Rail Route from Wakefield, through the Spooners Tunnel and on to Kohatu is almost fully complete.
+The final pieces are expected to be complete by July 2019 and there is more information here.

 The Coastal Route ends at Kaiteriteri – gateway to the Abel Tasman National Park.
 It is easy to combine an Abel Tasman day trip or multi day trip with one of our multi day itineraries.

 The Pigeon Valley on road route provides a link route between Wakefield on the Rail Route and Riwaka on the Coastal Route.
 This is an official NZ Cycle Trails route and is signposted.

 Explore the Great Taste Trail with the interactive map below.
 Use the + and - to enlarge and reduce.
 Click on the orange symbols and the coloured route lines for more information. ↓

 The Rail Route and Coastal Route are off-road.
 The Rail Route runs south to Kohatu.
 The Coastal Route runs west to Kaiteriteri.